nionio6915/LPC1768-RepRapFirmware-Files/README.md

 9. LCD- documentation and example board file rerefence LCD's - only ST9720 SPI currently supported.
 This is the ubiquitious RepRapDiscount Full Grapic LCD, 12864.

-Even if yo uconfigure and power up the display, there will be nothing on it until you define some menu files in /menu folder.
+Even if you configure and power up the display, there will be nothing on it until you define some menu files in /menu folder.
 See 10 below.

 For REARM, it reads just like Panacutt's info for RRD display (don't mind Roy's typo saying its for Vicki2) - scroll down to "RRD Full Graphic Smart Display"